Commitments and Contingencies

 |3 Months Ended|

 |Commitments and Contingencies||

 In certain circumstances, the Company is required to provide performance bonds to secure its contractual commitments.
-Management is not aware of any performance bond issued for the Company that has ever been called by a customer.
-As of December 31, 2018, outstanding performance bonds issued on behalf of the Company’s electrical construction subsidiaries amounted to approximately $46.4 million.
+Management is not aware of any performance bonds issued for the Company that have ever been called by a customer.
+As of March 31, 2019, outstanding performance bonds issued on behalf of the Company’s electrical construction subsidiaries amounted to approximately $46.8 million.

 Collective Bargaining Agreements